 The Tenure of Office Act seemed simple—it prevented the president from firing cabinet appointments that Congress had previously approved.
-But when President Andrew Johnson defied it, a ludicrous standoff resulted.
+But when President Andrew Johnson defied it, a standoff resulted.
 As a result of his combative attempt to skirt the law, Johnson was nearly impeached and has gone down in history as one of America’s worst presidents for his defiance.

 Before the law was passed, presidents could fire cabinet members at will.
 But the law—created to stop Johnson’s attempts to soften Reconstruction for Southern states after the Civil War—wasn’t just any Congressional act.
-It resulted in an increasingly absurd spiral of one upmanship that culminated in a rare presidential veto, an even rarer congressional override, a sensational impeachment trial that was so well-attended that Congress had to raffle off tickets, and an ongoing conflict over executive power.
+It resulted in an increasingly absurd spiral of one-upmanship that culminated in a rare presidential veto, an even rarer congressional override, a sensational impeachment trial that was so well-attended that Congress had to raffle off tickets, and an ongoing conflict over executive power.

-It all started when Johnson, a Southerner who stubbornly decided to support the North during the Civil War, was picked to run alongside Abraham Lincoln in 1864.
+It all started when Johnson, a Southerner who decided to support the North during the Civil War, was picked to run alongside Abraham Lincoln in 1864.
 The nation was in the midst of a roiling war, and Lincoln’s presidency was shaky as casualties racked up and opposition to his policies mounted.
 Lincoln needed to reach across the aisle, so he chose Johnson, a populist from Tennessee.

-The strange vice-presidential pick worked, and Johnson got down to work as the Vice-President in 1865.
+The strange vice-presidential pick worked, and Johnson got down to work as the vice president in 1865.
 But then disaster struck when Lincoln was assassinated.
 Johnson assumed the presidency, but it turned out his ideas about how to deal with the former Confederacy were quite different from his majority-Republican Congress.

 Johnson didn’t want to punish former Confederate leaders, and he didn’t want to advance the cause of former slaves.
 He enacted a relatively lenient Reconstruction policy that allowed states to draw up their own constitution, then petition to be readmitted into the Union.
 He offered what Radical Republicans saw as a treasonous olive branch to former Confederates: a blanket pardon to most former rebels, and a chance for Confederate leaders to petition him for pardons.

 Soon, Johnson had pardoned nearly every Confederate leader.
 Furious, an increasingly radical Congress worked to stop him.
 They began to work around his Reconstruction policy by introducing the 14th and 15th Amendments, which countered white Southerners’ bid to reestablish white supremacy in the South.
 Since the war’s end, violence against African-Americans had raged, and Southern states began passing new “black codes” that restricted African-Americans’ freedoms.
-The amendments were a way to put a stop to that wave of racism—and a workaround that bypassed the President’s own lenient policies.
+The amendments were a way to put a stop to that wave of racism—and a workaround that bypassed the president’s own lenient policies.

 VIDEO: Fifteenth Amendment Historian Yohuru Williams give a brief rundown of the history of the 15th Amendment, which outlawed voting rights discrimination after the Civil War.

 Johnson was outraged.
-He saw the amendments as counter to states’ rights and encouraged Southern states not to ratify them.
+He saw the amendments as affronts to states’ rights and encouraged Southern states not to ratify them.
 “This is a country for white men, and by God, as long as I am President, it shall be a government for white men,” he wrote to Missouri’s governor.

-As Johnson became more and more defiant, Congress became more and more radical—and determined to curb his power in a bid to save Reconstruction.
+As Johnson became more and more defiant, Congress became more and more determined to curb his power in a bid to save Reconstruction.
 They made their move by passing Reconstruction laws that were more sweeping than Johnson’s plan—then secured their ability to enforce them by passing the Tenure of Office Act.
 The law, which required the president to seek their approval before firing any executive officer they’d helped approve, would keep Johnson from sacking his Secretary of War, who was tasked with carrying out most of the Congressional Reconstruction plan.

 Or so they thought.
 True to form, Johnson vetoed the bill.
 Congress then overrode the veto and the Tenure of Office Act went into law on March 3, 1867.